Olof Trätälja: Archaeology

-Along the lower parts of the river Byälven in Värmland, there are three large barrows, which legend attributes to Olof Trätälja.
+Along the lower parts of the river Byälven in Värmland, there are three large barrows, which legend attribute to Olof Trätälja.
 Moreover, there are many hillforts near this river and the northern shore of Lake Vänern testifying to a violent period.
 Archaeological excavations from one of the hillforts, Villkorsberget, show that it was burnt in a period corresponding to Olof (510–680).